matte773/quori_ws/README.md

 1. Continue to migrate the ROS1 packages to ROS2. https://docs.ros.org/en/foxy/The-ROS2-Project/Contributing/Migration-Guide.html
 2. New clean build creating a quori system in ROS2 that can follow a new architecture different from the original.
-3. Hybrid wit bridge.
+3. Hybrid with bridge.
 With ROS2 Nodes communicating with ROS1 nodes over topics.

 Not all ROS topics are on the bridge. (solutions)
 1. Figure out how to write a cutom topic.